Which Voiceover Training Programs Are Best?

 - Not include costly things you don’t need.

 Understanding is inexpensive to provide, so too many training companies focus on more expensive, profitable sessions and demo production instead of teaching and testing for understanding.
-Good coaching also must plant seeds of understanding that grow with experience.
+Good coaching also must plant seeds of understanding that grow with experience, such as understanding POV (“Point of View”).

 - VO Performance skill #1: Sound like a real person, not an actor.

-- VO Performance skill #3: Low-effort, high intensity, fast read with slow feel.
+- VO Performance skill #3: Strong POV, medium-fast read with slow feel.

 - Stop “trying”: Effort creates tension, destroying authenticity.
 Stop analyzing, stressing and pushing.
 Acting is a toolbox to manage conversation and flow state, not “choosing and troubleshooting vocal tone”.
 It’s a non-forcing process.